Arusha National Park | Northern Tanzania | roughly 25 km from Arusha city

 Arusha National Park Vegetation | Ecosystem

-Arusha National Park’s ecosystem is a vibrant tapestry of natural habitats, each supporting a diverse array of flora and fauna.
-The park encompasses the lush montane forests on the slopes of Mount Meru, the second-highest mountain in Tanzania, which provides a home to colobus monkeys, leopards, and a variety of bird species.
 The open savannah and acacia woodlands offer a habitat for giraffes, zebras, and warthogs, while the Ngurdoto Crater and Momella Lakes add to the park’s ecological diversity.
 The lakes, known for their wading birds, vary in algal colors, creating a unique and picturesque landscape.
 This rich mosaic of environments within Arusha National Park makes it a unique and important conservation area.

 Climate: Dry & Wet Season | Best Time to Visit

-The climate in Arusha National Park is temperate and varies with the altitude, offering visitors a comfortable environment for exploration.
-Wildlife viewing is consistently good year-round, but it reaches its peak during the Dry season, from June to October, when animals congregate around water sources and the vegetation is less dense, making them easier to spot.
-The scenery is most lush and impressive during the Wet season, from November to May, although March and April can be particularly wet1.
+The scenery is most lush and impressive during the Wet season, from November to May, although March and April can be particularly wet.
 Clear skies from December to February provide the best views of Mount Meru and Kilimanjaro, adding to the park’s allure.
 Despite the possibility of rain, the park’s diverse habitats and wildlife can be enjoyed at any time of the year.

 Mammals | Wildlife & Animals

 Arusha National Park is a haven for a variety of mammals and other wildlife, offering visitors a chance to see some of Tanzania’s most iconic species.
 The park is known for its large groups of giraffes, which are commonly seen against the backdrop of Mount Meru.
-Other frequently spotted animals include Cape buffaloes, zebras, warthogs, and bushbucks.
-The park’s forests are home to primates like the blue monkey and the Kilimanjaro colobus, which are not often encountered in northern Tanzania.
-While the park has predators like leopards and spotted hyenas, they are rarely seen.
-The park also provides a sanctuary for less common species such as Harvey’s red duiker and suni, making it a special destination for wildlife enthusiasts.

 Bird Checklist | Birdlife

-Arusha National Park is a birdwatcher’s paradise, with a bird checklist that includes over 619 species.
-The park’s varied habitats, from the montane forests to the savannah and the alkaline Momella Lakes, support an impressive diversity of birdlife.
-Among the many species, visitors can spot the Greater and Lesser flamingos at the lakes, while the forested areas are home to the Silvery-cheeked hornbill and Hartlaub’s turaco.
 Raptors such as the Augur buzzard and Verreaux’s eagle are also commonly seen soaring above the park’s landscapes.
-The presence of both resident and migratory birds throughout the year ensures that any visit to Arusha National Park will be a rewarding experience for bird enthusiasts.
+The presence of both resident and migratory birds year-round ensures that any visit to Arusha National Park will be a rewarding experience for bird enthusiasts.

 Arusha National Park Rates Exclude: